Interview with Marion Burger & Ilan Cohen

 The idea of a Land of Aphasia is rather anecdotic.
 When my father tries to explain something to me, he is pointing his finger, saying “it’s closer” or “not far”, or “right there”.
-It’s a kind of GPS, trying to conduct me.
-So I really feel I have to follow him in the land map that keeps changing.
+It’s like a kind of GPS trying to point me in the right direction.
+So I really feel I have to follow him through a landscape as if navigating a map that keeps changing.

-My father’s speech therapist told me after experiencing “Emperor”, that she was shocked because it was really what she felt trying to enter her patients’ worlds.
+After experiencing “Emperor”, my father’s speech therapist told me that she was shocked because it was really what she felt when she was trying to enter her patients’ worlds.
 Each person is different and each person has a personal relationship with the language.
-Every land is different.
+Every landscape is different.

 Izabella Adamczewska-Baranowska: “Emperor” was the beginning of your love story.